How To Seal Terracotta Pots [5 Ways!]

 3. Thompson's Water Seal

-This water-based sealant doesn't have a strong odor and is intended to seal any porous material, including terracotta, against water damage.
-Use a paintbrush, roller, or sprayer for application.
+This water-based sealant doesn't have a strong odor and is intended to protect any porous material, including terracotta, against water damage.
+It can be applied with a paintbrush, roller, or sprayer.

 If you choose the spray-on variant of this sealant, shake the can well and spray in an upright position, at least 12 inches away from your pot.